-The Girls on Outdoor Adventure for Leadership and Science, or GALS, program is coming to the W.K.
+The Girls on Outdoor Adventure for Leadership and Science, or GALS, program is returning to the W.K.
 Kellogg Biological Station this summer.
-GALS is a free summer science program for high school students to learn science hands-on while ...
+About GALS GALS is a free summer science program for high school students to learn science ...
 Read More

 - 1